 On one level, my discretion has got to be a good thing, right?
 You, dear reader, are presumably visiting this space to inspire yourself toward bolder career moves—not to hear personal drama or trivial details.
 But on the other hand, because they are (by Techmeme’s standard, anyway) unedited, blogs allow more of the author’s personality to shine through than traditional media often does.

 For me, this has got to be the hardest thing about blogging—deciding if and when to divulge the dark, saucy bits of my own life, and (more importantly) making those relevant to my essential message.
 Struggling with that has really made me respect the pros—the people who do this all day and do it well.

-When the one year anniversary of Escape Artist (formerly known as RealJob) rolled around on September 18th, I almost ended the blog for good.
-I was exhausted from the move, and desperate to catch up on a backlog of magazine pitches, grad school applications, and personal projects.
+When the one year anniversary of this blog rolled around on September 18th, I almost ended it for good.
+I was exhausted from the move and desperate to catch up on magazine pitches, grad school applications, and personal projects.
 I kept going, and I’m glad I did.
 I’ve passed some difficult milestones, but my quest for a more satisfying creative life and career continues.
 As long as it does I want to keep this space open and evolving.

 Overanalysis blocks us from taking the steps that we need to take the most.
-In the oh-so-important blogosphere and in life itself, it’s our charge to forge ahead.
+In the blogosphere and in life, it’s our charge to forge ahead.